experianplc/EDQCommerceCloudCartridge/Experian_EDQ/Documentation/EDQ Commerce Cloud Integration Manual.md

 * The preferred address search engine option will let you choose between the address search engine options (choose verification engine to only use this selected engine).
 * The address layout option lets you choose the structure in which your address will be returned.
+* The Pro Web callback validation will let the user to use a custom function to manage the page transition for the store.
+* The customer custom Callback name will let you add the function name that is going to be exceuted in the Pro Web - Address (Verification Engine) as a second callback.

 The store touchpoints for Pro Web - Address (Verification Engine) are:
 * Add/Edit Address form.